ghoomfrog/silili/README.md

 ## Yes/No Questions

-Yes/no questions in Lil Si can only be indicated with intonation (in speech) or a question mark (in writing).
-There's no special grammatical way for this.
+Yes/no questions don't have special grammar.
+Just use intonation or a question mark.

 Example: